 - The Kindle.
 Full stop.
 Okay, seriously.
 I love printed books and all that, but if you’re going away for a semester I can’t recommend enough bringing a Kindle with you.
 I’ve got my Kindle Paperwhite with me and I’ve already bought two books on it while I’ve been away for just three weeks.
 Even though I have a TV and an internet connection in my room, there’d just be something odd about binging on TV sitcoms while abroad.
 All my available free time is usually spent outside drinking and meeting people; the rest of my time reading in bed before I fall asleep.

 - Portable speakers: I bought this just before I left for my study abroad program and couldn’t be happier with the purchase.
 The Phillips SoundShooter Portable Speaker enables me to listen to music on-the-go.
 It plugs into my headphone jack of my computer or my iPhone so I can use it just about anywhere.
 With the beautiful weather in Seville, that’s meant I can hang out on my building’s rooftop in the sunshine and listen to my favorite music.
 Portable speakers are cheap too.
-The Phillips SoundShooter Portable Speaker is just $19.99!
+Try this cheap portable speaker – most are under $20

 - A decent pair of headphones: I’ve got my basic earbud headphones which I use pretty regularly, but you never know how noisy your neighbors might be when you’re staying in student housing — so bring some quality headphones to help block out the noise!
 Amazon.com regularly has special deals.